-- (a) With reference to public accounts, explain the following: - (i) Revolving fund.
+(a) With reference to public accounts, explain the following:

+(i) Revolving fund.
+(2 marks)

 (ii) Four functions of the National Assembly's Public Investment Committee (PIC).
 (4 marks)

+AD21 Page 4 Out of 5

 - (b) Summarise six reasons why governments are increasingly adopting the International Public Sector Accounting Standards (IPSAS).
 (6 marks) - (c) The following is the receipts and payments account for Wachezaji Cricket Club for the year ended 31 March 2019: